DMIT-2018/DMIT-2018.github.io/demos/Northwind/Security/ReadMe.md

 ### Database Initializer

 Since ASP.Net Identity with Entity Framework is already configured to generate the security tables if they do not exist, a good plan to prepopulate the database is to use a **database initialization** class to do the work.
 The following is a simple example that uses the data from our `web.config` file to add those users and roles.
+You can place this file anywhere in the web application; for my purposes, I placed it under the `~\Admin\Security\` folder.

 > Check out this tutorial about [Database Initialization Strategies in EF6](http://www.entityframeworktutorial.net/code-first/database-initialization-strategy-in-code-first.aspx).